To be a victim of food poisoning, that’s something that nobody wants to experience when traveling in a new country.

 It can be pretty difficult not buying fruits from stalls throughout India since many juice drinks and fruits look so good.
 But for your own sake – don’t.
 Eating uncooked vegetables and fruit is one of the biggest reasons why people get stomach flu and food poisoning in India.

 It’s pretty common to get sick from the E. Coli bacteria and Salmonella, as well as several other parasites and bacteria in food that’s not cooked properly.
-As I mentioned, I was a victim of salmonella during my trip in India, and I really wish that I had been a vegetarian for the whole journey since my food poisoning ruined most of my adventures there.
+As I mentioned, I was a victim of salmonella during my trip to India, and I really wish that I had been a vegetarian the whole journey.
 I got salmonella from one of the finer restaurants in Jaipur, so be careful!

 Prepare for your trip by eating spicier food

 Before you travel to India, it might be a good idea to prepare your stomach by eating spicier dishes at home.
-Even though you can order less spicy dishes at restaurants, it’s still common that they still can be spicy – because we have different ideas of what spicy means.
-Prepare your stomach with spicier food, so your stomach won’t get a shock if you get a spicy dish at some of the restaurants in India.
+Even though you can order less spicy dishes at restaurants, it’s still common that they are much spicier than you think, because we have different ideas of what spicy means.
+Prepare your stomach with spicy food, so your stomach won’t get a shock if you get a spicy dish at some of the restaurants in India.

 Should I eat with my hands or not?

 Some people find it fun to eat with their hands in India.
 It can actually be more hygienic than using forks and knives available on restaurants around the country.
 You know if your hands are clean or not, but not if the cutlery is.